- Shareholders Equity

 Example of a Dividend Reinvestment Plan

 Investing in DRIP vs. buying shares directly through cash dividend received:

 Say One has stocks of ITC limited at INR 300 each and suppose it pays a half-yearly dividend of approximately INR 6.0 per share.
-So one hold 1000 shares, the half-year dividend would be INR 6000.0.
+So one holds 1000 shares, the half-year dividend would be INR 6000.0.
 For understanding purpose, let’s assume the half-yearly dividend and the share price remains constant for the next 6 years.
-So, if one enrols the ITC limited shares for Dividend Reinvestment Plan with the above condition, the first half-year dividend will let one buy 20 additional shares:
+So, if one enrolls the ITC limited shares for Dividend Reinvestment Plan with the above condition, the first half-year dividend will let one buy 20 additional shares: